anhol0/vfido2/README.md

 ```

 Debug builds also produce `build/vauth-agent-debug`.
 Run it as the desktop user
-to register once with the daemon and print the targeted interaction-state
+to register once with the daemon, answer presence prompts, and print the
-signals that a future Slint UI will consume.
+targeted interaction-state signals that a future Slint UI will consume.

 ## Provision database security objects